-An internship is an applied learning experience for which a student may earn academic credit in an agreed-upon, short-term, supervised workplace activity that may be related to a student’s major field or area of interest.
+An internship is an experiential learning experience for which a student may earn academic credit in an agreed-upon, short-term, supervised workplace activity that may be related to a student’s major field or area of interest.
 The work can be full or part-time, on or off campus, paid or unpaid.
 Internships integrate classroom knowledge and theory with practical skills developed in professional or community settings.
 An internship is distinct from community service or service learning.

 Though each department has unique requirements for earning credit through internships, the college has general requirements that apply to all students: To be eligible to participate in an internship, a student must have completed at least 56 credit hours and earned a cumulative GPA of 2.0 or better.